Title of Collection

 This collection includes newspaper clippings from the 1950s when students went on strike at Freed-Hardeman (which eventually led to N.B.
 Hardeman stepping down as president).
-Also included are letters and telegrams of the event.
+Also included are copies of letters and a telegram regarding of the event.

 This collection is arranged in two series: I. Newspaper Clippings, 2.
 Correspondence

 Materials are arranged into five folders.
 Folder 1: Commercial Appeal (Memphis, Tenn.)
 Newspaper Clippings: 1.
 Students, Faculty Members ‘Strike’ At Freed-Hardeman; Feb.
 21, 1950 2.
 Students ‘Sit-It-Out’ As Board Deliberates: Report On Hardeman Charges is Demanded: ‘If He Stays Then We Go’; Feb.
-22, 1950 – William Boozer 3.
+22, 1950 – by William Boozer 3.
 Students Win Strike At Freed-Hardeman: Trustees Instruct President To Apologize: He Will Resign Office; Feb.
-23, 1950 – William Boozer 4.
+23, 1950 – by William Boozer 4.
 Hardeman’s Apology Delayed At College: To Be Made, With Students’ Defense, Today: Classes Are Resumed; Feb.
-24, 1950 – William Boozer 5.
+24, 1950 – by William Boozer 5.
 ‘I’m Not Retiring Yet,’ Testy Hardeman Says: Longtime College President Pays Visit To Memphis: Won’t Discuss ‘Strike’; Mar.
-6, 1950 – John Carruth 6.
-Enrolment is Down At Freed-Hardeman: 75 Fewer Students After College ‘Strike’: All Faculty Remains; March 10, 1950 – William Boozer 7.
-Board Airs Problems At Freed-Hardeman: 11-Hour Closed Session Is Held At College; Letter Gets Attention; March 30, 1950 – William Boozer 8.
-New Walkout Voted At Freed-Hardeman: Students Decide to Go Home Until Quarrel With Head Of College Clears; March, 31, 1950 – William Boozer 9.
+6, 1950 – by John Carruth 6.
+Enrolment is Down At Freed-Hardeman: 75 Fewer Students After College ‘Strike’: All Faculty Remains; March 10, 1950 – by William Boozer 7.
+Board Airs Problems At Freed-Hardeman: 11-Hour Closed Session Is Held At College; Letter Gets Attention; March 30, 1950 – by William Boozer 8.
+New Walkout Voted At Freed-Hardeman: Students Decide to Go Home Until Quarrel With Head Of College Clears; March, 31, 1950 – by William Boozer 9.
 Six Teachers Resign At Freed-Hardeman: Others Quit As Student Vote To Go Home Apparently Dooms College; April 1, 1950 10.
-Dr. Hardeman Balks At Resignation Plea: Classes At College To Resume This Morning: Row Outcome Uncertain; April 3, 1950 – William Boozer 11.
-Dehoff Will Resign At Freed-Hardeman: Vice President To Quit Today As Trustees Arrive: Faculty Has Lost Nine; April 11, 1950 – William Boozer Correspondence: “I Saw Freed-Hardeman Killed By Traitors” – Crittenden, J.T.
-Student Committee (composed of Bob Atkinson, Charles Andrews, and Bob Hartman) response to N.B.
+Dr. Hardeman Balks At Resignation Plea: Classes At College To Resume This Morning: Row Outcome Uncertain; April 3, 1950 – by William Boozer 11.
+Dehoff Will Resign At Freed-Hardeman: Vice President To Quit Today As Trustees Arrive: Faculty Has Lost Nine; April 11, 1950 – by William Boozer Folder 2: Correspondence: “I Saw Freed-Hardeman Killed By Traitors” – Crittenden, J.T.
+Student Committee (composed of Bob Atkinson, Charles Andrews, and Bob Hartman) Folder 3: Correspondence: Copy of N.B.
 Hardeman’s letter to Mr. Billy Nicks, March 1, 1950 with responses Folder 4: Correspondence: “A.G.
 Freed’s Answer to N.B.
 Hardeman’s Writings to Committee of Brethren, June 21, 1927” Folder 5: Telegram: Two telegrams or wire reports concerning the strike at Freed-Hardeman College.
 These are probably AP reports, and probably should be dated 22 and 24 February 1950.